DuendeonFuego/rendall.dev/_src/blog/posts/quest-driven-development.md

 ### Finite state machines and Statecharts

-A [finite state machine (FSM)](https://en.wikipedia.org/wiki/Finite-state_machine) is an idea from computer science, an abstract machine which has a specific number of _states_.
+A [finite state machine (FSM)](https://en.wikipedia.org/wiki/Finite-state_machine) is an idea from computer science that refers to an abstract machine with a specific number of _states_.
 A [_state_](<https://en.wikipedia.org/wiki/State_(computer_science)#Program_state>) can here entirely describe the player's position along a narrative arc as the result of any past decisions or actions.
 Some of the possible decisions at a given state will _transition_ the narrative arc from the current state to another state.
 In this way, a quest can be described as a finite state machine (or, rather, this essay applies only to those interactive narratives that fit the structure of a finite state machine).
 A _terminal state_ for our purposes is a state that ends, or narratively concludes, the quest.

 The [statechart](https://statecharts.github.io/) modifies the concept of finite state machines to more easily apply to real-world solutions, to allow for hierarchical structures and state machines that coordinate in parallel.
 This could allow for the FSM that represents the narrative structure to overlay another FSM that represents locations in the game, for example.